-On the whole, diving is a safe pastime, but it does have some risk.
+On the whole, diving is a safe pastime, but it does have some risks.
 There are some key things you can do to reduce risk.

-- Make sure you are doing what you can to prevent an accident occurring.
+- Make sure you are doing what you can to prevent an accident from occurring.

 - Make sure you are properly prepared should an accident occur.